honey-team/ufpy/examples/ustack.md

 ## Create Stack

-For creating Stack you should use this code:
+To create a Stack, use the following code:
 ```python
 s = Stack() # blank stack
 s = Stack(1, 9, 2) # You can also provide elements as arguments